ttaranti/Big-Data-Projects/README.md

 ###Big Data Lite Tutorials (Tested with v4.6)

 * 1 - MaxTemperature - A simple Hadoop MapReduce application that uses NOAA weather data to find the maximum tempature by year.
 Can be imported into Eclipse IDE as a Java Application.
 * 1 - cluster-mapred - Demonstrates a MapReduce pipeline that uses a clustering algorithum to identify duplicates addresses for a given entity name.
-Can be imported into Eclipse as a Maven project.
+Can be imported into Eclipse IDE as a Maven project.